 by Texas Homesteader ~

-I’ve been reading lamentations from other gardeners about the birds stealing those strawberries riiiiiight before harvest time!
+But I hate when the birds steal those strawberries riiiiiight before harvest time!

 It’s said that painting rocks to look like strawberries will fool the birds.
 You simply place the fake strawberries around your strawberry plant soon after you plant them.
 That way there are no actual strawberries available, only these hard rocky strawberry look-a-likes.